Zenlytic/zenlytic-docs/docs/4_data_modeling/2_model.md

 # Models

-Models are collections of explores that contain exactly one connection to a database.
+Models are references to a database connection.
+They serve as the data model's reference to the warehouses itself.
 That connection to the database is referenced by the model's `connection` property and it references the `name` property of the credentials specified in the Zenlytic interface.

 Models, like all files in Zenlytic, are yaml text files.